 ALDA News prides itself on being the premier newsletter for hard of hearing and late-deafened adults, featuring articles written BY people with hearing loss FOR people with hearing loss.
 While many ALDA members are professionals in the field of deaf and hard of hearing services, our articles focus on the consumer perspective: one person connecting with another through personal experience.
 ALDA’s communication philosophy, “whatever works,” is evident in the wide range of experiences displayed in the ALDA News.
 Each issue generally focuses on a selected theme that gives writers the opportunity to share their experiences concerning that topic.
 Additional articles and regular features also appear in each issue.
 All writers are volunteers and may or may not be ALDA, Inc. members.

-ALDA E-News is our outstanding public relations publication.
-Distributed by email, ALDA E-News contains timely announcements, advocacy action news, and up-to-the-minute information about what’s going on in and around ALDA.
-We want to keep you up to date on all the latest news that is pertinent to late-deafened adults as well as current advocacy issues, new technology, and events of interest with email updates delivered directly to you.
-You need not be a member of ALDA to sign up for ALDA E-News.
-We distribute E-News on a frequent basis; however, we will send email updates of time sensitive information as it becomes available.
+ALDA E-Notes is our way of distributing timely announcements, advocacy action news, and up-to-the-minute information about what’s going on in and around ALDA.
+We want to keep you up-to-date on all the latest news that is pertinent to late-deafened adults as well as current advocacy issues, new technology, and events of interest with email updates delivered directly to you.
+You need not be a member of ALDA to sign up for ALDA E-Notes.
+We distribute E-Notes on a frequent basis; however, we will send email updates of time sensitive information as it becomes available.
 ALDA respects the privacy of your email address and will not use your email address for anything other than the email updates described, and you may unsubscribe at any time.
 Do NOT miss any important information.

 ALDA PRESIDENTS BOOK